One casualty of the hurry, hurry modern lifestyle is the regular practice of highly beneficial and therapeutic detoxification baths.

 I first became familiar with the benefits of cleansing baths during my travels in Asia just before I launched into my corporate career after college.

-The Japanese in particular greatly value cleansing baths, so much so that public baths remain popular even today.
+The Japanese in particular greatly value cleansing, detox baths, so much so that public baths remain popular even today.
 The Japanese favor using water as hot as a person can possibly stand with a special type of cloth used to exfoliate and thereby encourage detoxification via the body’s largest organ – the skin.

 According to nutritional pioneer Dr. Hazel Parcells, 65% of body cleansing is achieved via the skin!